 In addition, sub-groups typically have their own processes and technologies.
-This makes integration across organization and centralization of IT applications a big challenge.
+This makes integration across organizations and the centralization of IT applications a big challenge.

 This problem gets aggravated with each M&A activity.
-Acquisitions provide a great opportunity for innovation with possibility of integrating assets of different organizations.
-But different technologies, systems and processes hinder the realization of these opportunities.
+Acquisitions provide a great opportunity for innovation with the possibility of integrating assets of different organizations.
+But different technologies, systems, and processes hinder the realization of these opportunities.

-Consolidation of IT for these organization is a good position to be in as shown in the graphic below.
+Consolidation of IT for these organizations is a good position to be in as shown in the graphic below.
 But it is not trivial to achieve.
-More than the technology, managing resources, skills and practices across organization become bigger challenges.
+More than the technology, managing resources, skills, and practices across organizations become bigger challenges.

 Now, what if we can achieve integration of these different systems without actually consolidating IT systems?
 What if different existing systems can co-exist while realizing the benefits of consolidation?
 How would you go about doing it?

 If you want to make your application future-proof, there is no other alternative other than to build APIs.
 How to make different types of applications API enabled, is a topic for another blog.

 Let’s look at the organization now in the graphic below.

 Now, every system is open for communication.
 There may be different systems using different technologies, but they can all talk to each other with a common simple language.
 APIs.